All Episodes

 We have to think about our purpose.

-Saw a story that saw us to do the other day.
+Saw story that saucer the other day.

-Oh, could I can't remember the details?
+Oh, can't remember the details.

-But I remember my reaction to it was so long Britain.
+But I remember my reaction to it was so long, Britain.

 I can't remember what it is, so I'd better not hazard a guess.

-Well, I the reaction was good by Britain.
+Well, the reaction was good by Britain.

 ACLU joins in this kind of stuff.